quinlanjager/taskbox/README.md

 # Starts taskbox with a TUI so you can monitor time remaining.
 Use
 # Ctrl-C to exist.
 taskbox 5s "Make a TODO list" --monitor

+# Or if you want to run with deno
+deno task box 5s "Make a TODO list"
 ```

 ## Duration options